Monthly Meetings

 Date Speaker Subject/Title

-Dr. Stephen Fuseller: Space Radiation Hazards to Humans
+13 Nov 2026 Dr. Stephen Fuseller Space Radiation Hazards to Humans

 Past events:

-March Joint Meeting at the Scobee Planetarium “Through the Glass Ceiling” by Col. Eileen Colins.
+March Joint Meeting at the Scobee Planetarium “Through the Glass Ceiling” by Col. Eileen Collins.

 January 14, 2022 “Introduction to Lunar and Planetary Imaging” by our own Jay Messeroff.

-13 March 2020 Mars by Dr. Kim Arvidsson Dr. Arvisson is an Assistant Professor of Physics and Astronomy at Schreiner University in Kerrville TX
+13 March 2020 Mars by Dr. Kim Arvidsson Dr. Arvidsson is an Assistant Professor of Physics and Astronomy at Schreiner University in Kerrville TX.

 We usually start our program at 7:00 PM.
 We begin the General Meeting with some quick introductory announcements followed by the Main Presentation (lecture or video presented by guest experts or club members).